 This black bean hummus is made with black beans instead of chickpeas, and is flavored with lime and cumin.
 This is a great dip to make for parties and potlucks!

-One of my favorite easy, snacks is hummus.
-It is healthy so you don’t have to feel guilty about eating it and it tastes great.
+One of my favorite easy snacks is hummus.
+It is healthy so you don’t have to feel guilty about eating it, and it tastes great.
 Plus there are endless variations depending on what beans you use or what flavors you impart to the recipe.

-Really, though, you can be as creative with a hummus recipe as you’d like as long as you stick to the basic structure of a hummus recipe.
+Really, though, you can be as creative with homemade hummus as you’d like as long as you stick to the basic structure of a hummus recipe.
 Just find a recipe that you like in its basic form, then you can begin altering things such as the type of bean used, seasonings, other add-ins, etc.

 Try a few of these mix in ideas to give your hummus variety and flavor.

-- Pine Nuts
+- Pine nuts

-- Roasted Garlic
+- Roasted garlic